-Although the position should not be neglected when storing wine, the most critical issue, in general, is how to achieve the best temperature to store wine.
+Although the position should not be neglected when storing wine, the most critical issue, in general, is “what is the best temperature to store wine.”
 Although you may not have the ideal storage conditions, you should always have the optimum temperature level.
 The proper temperature of the wine storage is critical as it affects the overall quality, taste, and longevity of the wine.
 Most wines need to be stored for a long time, which is why temperature is so important.

-The storage temperature of the wine should always be between 50 and 65 degrees F. When it is storing in this range, the wine will develop quite nicely.
-In the days before chilling, the wine was stored in underground cellars and pits.
-When refrigerators appeared, it quickly became the easiest and most convenient way to store wine in them—thus allowing you to maintain all the time the same desired temperature.
+The storage temperature of the wine should always be between 50 and 65 degrees F. When you store wine in this range, the wine will develop quite nicely.
+In the days before chilling, you stored the wine in underground cellars and pits.
+When refrigerators appeared, they quickly became the easiest and most convenient way to store wine in them, thus allowing you to maintain the same desired temperature all the time.

 Science Plays an Essential Role in Winemaking

 In this day and age, science plays an essential role in winemaking.
 Over the years, science has proven that aging is actually a chain of chemical reactions that occur over time.
 Chemical reactions can be good or bad, depending on the temperature.
-Chemical reactions have unique energy factors that must be fulfilled in order for an individual response to occur.
-If the temperature is not right, the chemical reactions in the wine will not do the best work.
+Chemical reactions have unique energy factors that you must fulfill for an individual response to occur.
+If the temperature is not correct, the chemical reactions in the wine will not do the best work.

-Don’t Store Wine on Direct Sunlight or a Hot Zone
+Don’t Store Wine in Direct Sunlight or a Hot Zone

 Cold Temperatures Are Not so Critical

-Cold temperatures, on the other hand, can slow down the aging process, although the wine can also prevent the chemical reactions it needs as well.
-Don’t be afraid that lower temperatures will affect the quality or taste of the wine, but nevertheless are not recommended.
+On the other hand, cold temperatures can slow down the aging process, although the wine can also prevent the chemical reactions it needs as well.
+Don’t be afraid that lower temperatures will affect the quality or taste of the wine; nevertheless are not recommended.
 All bottles of good wine, until opened, must be stored at a temperature above 50 degrees F. This will allow the wine to be stored at a suitable temperature and be able to get the chemical reactions it needs.

-Keep open bottles in the refrigerator as the average temperature is usually 41 degrees F. Bottles that have not been opened should not be kept in the refrigerator as the temperature is too low.
-If you follow the tips above when storing wine, you will enjoy the taste spectacular.
-Storing wine will always add value and add flavor – provided you store it the right way.
+Keep open bottles in the refrigerator, as the average temperature is usually 41 degrees F. Bottles that you don’t open should not be kept in the refrigerator as the temperature is too low.
+If you follow the tips above when storing wine, you will enjoy the spectacular taste.
+Storing wine will always add value and flavor if you store it the right way.

 A Wine Cooler Is the Best Option